Salvation Army Transition and Recovery Center

 Salvation Army Transition and Recovery Center - Santa Barbara, CA

-Salvation Army Transition And Recovery Center is an addiction and mental health rehab center located at 423 Chapala Street in the 93101 zip code in Santa Barbara, CA. It is operated by a private non-profit organization.
-Some of the treatment approaches used by Salvation Army Transition And Recovery Center include motivational incentives, motivational interviewing and CBT.
-Salvation Army Transition And Recovery Center also specializes in detox services and offers residential benzodiazepines detox, inpatient opioid detox and cocaine detoxification.
-Salvation Army Transition And Recovery Center provides residential detox, long term rehab and 90 day inpatient rehab.
-It also provides residential substance use treatment, inpatient detox services and sober living.
+Salvation Army Transition And Recovery Center is a dual diagnosis treatment facility located at 423 Chapala Street in the 93101 zip code in Santa Barbara, CA. It is operated by a private non-profit organization.
+Some of the treatment approaches used by Salvation Army Transition And Recovery Center include CBT, counseling for substance abuse and motivational interviewing.
+Salvation Army Transition And Recovery Center also specializes in detox services and offers methamphetamines detox, cocaine detox and residential benzodiazepines detoxification.
+Salvation Army Transition And Recovery Center provides residential long term rehab, 30 and 60 day inpatient rehab programs and residential detoxification.
+It also provides inpatient detox services, transitional housing and residential treatment for substance use.

 Address: 423 Chapala Street, Santa Barbara, CA 93101